S T O S S Books

 Approximately seventy years after this conversation took place, the science of cellular biology has advanced to the degree that we are able to begin to see water as really alive and moving.
 Nobel Laureate Albert Szent-Gyorgyi characterizes life as “water dancing [SML] to the tune of macromolecules.”[9]
 Another researcher characterizes this watery dance, as it was referred to by Szent-Gyorgyi, as a sort of quantum “jazz” which is always being improvised in response to its environment.
 It is also coherent beyond our wildest imaginings.
 Our body is a liquid crystalline (liquid stone) organism that is, in fact, quantum coherent.[10]

 Dr. Gerald Pollack, University of Washington professor of bioengineering, has developed a new theory of water that has been called revolutionary.
 He has discovered a fourth phase of water consisting of exclusion zones that are bounded, uniquely structured via the natural incorporation of hydronium ions (H3O+).
-These hydration shells, which coat virtually every solid cellular surface in the body, can project from a nucleating surface by distances up to a full meter (0.4+ inches).
-It takes millions of layers to create that depth of layering.[11]
+According to Pollack, these hydration shells coat every solid cellular surface in the body.
+Outside the tight confines of the cell, structured water can project from a nucleating surface by distances up to a full meter.
+However, it takes millions of layers of these molecules to create that depth of layering.[10]
+Within the small spaces of the cell, the hydration shell will reach about one hundred layers.[11]

 The discovery of structured water is revolutionizing our understanding of how the body functions.
 One thing it has opened our eyes to is the profound interaction between bio-living water and photons of light.
 It seems that when God teaches us about Living Water and the light of Truth, he wasn’t only referring to the spiritual.
 In fact, because of this new understanding, we now can suggest how the Holy Spirit uses bio-living water to stop the decaying process that should occur in the deceased saints who are miraculously kept fully or partially incorrupt.
 It also suggests the possibility of the instrumentality of water in cleansing the physical bodies of those who are receiving the Sacrament of Baptism.